Discriminating quantum field theories in non-inertial frames: Quantum channel discrimination

-\emph{--Quantum channel discrimination.\thinspace} We trial several different input states, $\rho$, and assume that $M$ identical copies of each of them are available for collective measurement .
+We try several different input states, $\rho$, and assume that $N$ identical copies of each of them are available for collective measurement.
 Quantum state discrimination is then performed on the two output states $\mathcal{E}_0(\rho)$ and $\mathcal{E}_1(\rho)$ corresponding to each of the hypotheses.
-A two-outcome positive operator valued measurement with operators $E_{0}$ and $E_{1}$, satisfying $E_{0}+ E_{1}=1$ and $E_{i}\geq0 ~\forall i$, is used to discriminate between H0 and H1 respectively.
-The probability of misidentification of a given strategy is $P_\text{err}=\frac{1}{2} (1-\text{Tr}\left[E_1\Lambda\right])$, where $\Lambda\equiv\mathcal{E}_1(\rho)-\mathcal{E}_0(\rho)$ is the Helstrom matrix, and the a priori probabilities for each of the hypotheses have been assumed to be equal to one-half.
-Optimizing over all positive operator valued measurements one obtains the Helstrom bound:

-When the initial state is the vacuum, so too is the H0 state, $\mathcal{E}_0(\rho)=|0\rangle\langle 0|$.
-On the other hand, the H1 state is a thermal state with mean particle number $n$ , where $n$ is equal to the average number of particles in the detection mode (i.e., the Unruh thermal state):